Top

 Your ex cannot get out of paying child support by quitting their job or refusing to look for another one if they have been laid off.
 If the court finds out that either parent is engaging in such behavior, they will impute the income.

 This means the court will hold the parent responsible for paying child support regardless of the fact that they are without work.
 The longer the non-earning parent refuses to work the larger the bill for child support they could potentially receive.
+It's important for both parents to engage in open communication and promptly seek legal guidance to resolve payment issues before they escalate, potentially impacting the child's quality of life and leading to significant legal consequences.

-Child Support Attorney in Broward County
+Seek Legal Assistance from a Child Support Attorney in Broward County

 • "Jonny is truly a champion of leagues in his profession."